romainbrette/holypipette/docs/manipulator.rst

     controller = LuigsNeumann_SM10()
     stage = ManipulatorUnit(controller, [7, 8])

-A `.ManipulatorUnit` can be moved with relative or absolute displacements expressed in um.
+A `.ManipulatorUnit` can be moved with relative or absolute displacements expressed in µm.

 Calibrated units
 ----------------